Are you wondering What To Do With a Tree Stump In Your Front Yard? Here are all the weird and wonderful ideas to transform that tree stump fast!

 Using wood carving tools can greatly enhance the look and will add a personal touch to the design you will want to achieve.

 If your tree stump is wide and only a foot or two tall, then it’d make for a perfect table, acting as a centrepiece to a picnic or social gathering area in your backyard.

 Depending on the size and condition of the flat surface of your tree stump, you can opt to use the raw surface itself, or alternatively, you could attach a round or square tabletop to your stump.

 If you plan on using the raw stump as your table surface, you can protect it with a layer of epoxy resin, which you could also further customize with items such as old bottle caps or dried foliage.

-If you want to keep your tree stump table as “natural” as possible, you can simply sand the surface and coat it with protective varnish.
+If you want to keep your tree stump table as “natural” as possible, you can simply sand the surface and coat it with a protective varnish.
 This creates a realistic and fairytale-esque effect.

 To further enhance the woodland theme, you could surround your tree stump table with multiple smaller tree stumps, which act as little stools in your gathering area.